 The card will also allow you to download the information from the VU in order that you can carry out checks on things such as drivers’ hours and rostering, as required by the legislation, and to maintain records described in the undertakings of your Operators’ Licence issued by the Traffic Commissioner.

-How to apply for a company card
+How to apply for a company card - first application

 Checking your card has malfunctioned